Imam Ali al-Hadi

 ‘What about this boy (Imam al-Hadi) whom you teach?’

-Al-Junaydi said to him angrily, ‘Do you say “this boy” and not “this sheikh”?
-I ask you by Allah; do you know anyone in Medina more aware in knowledge and literature than me?’
-Muhammad bin Ja’far said, ‘No!’
+Al-Junaydi replied angrily, ‘Do you say “this boy” and not “this sheikh”?
+I ask you by Allah; do you know anyone in Medina more aware in knowledge and literature than me?’ the man said ‘No!’

 Al-Junaydi said, ‘I mention some matters of literature and think that I have elaborated upon them, but he (Imam al-Hadi) opens sections of literature where I myself learn from him.
 People think that I teach him, but, by Allah, I learn from him…’